 The need to reduce the consumption of the natural resources and the generation of waste is an urgent task for all who are engaged in the construction industry.
 If the country's progress is to be accompanied by the rapid deterioration of the environment, there will not be a sustainable development.
 One construction activity that has a very negative effect on the environment is quarrying, a form of open pit mining of coarse and fine aggregates.
-To limit quarrying to some extent, the study proposed to process concrete waste pavements as aggregates for base course materials.
+To limit quarrying to some extent, the aggregates for base course materials.
 The processing of waste concrete pavement strikes at the very root of this quarrying problem because it allows for the conservation of mass.
 Figure 1 presents the schematic diagram of the development of processed aggregate derived from crushed waste concrete pavement.